 - Create a detailed “Practice Agreement” that clearly spell out your policies and procedures.
 This is can be part of your standard customer onboarding process.

 - Charge a premium fee.
 In my experience, discounts tend to cheapen the perceived value of a service or product.
 By charging a higher price, the customer appreciates it more and often perceives the value as much higher than if it were offered at a lower cost.

 - Provide limited services pro bono.
 Consider offering services at either full price or free (also called “pro bono”).
 While you may offer services at no charge, it’s essential that you convey the full value of what the customer is receiving.
 I recommend limiting pro bono services to 5% of your total volume, with 95% of services billed and paid at the full amount.

 Are you wondering how to tell which of your customers is Ideal?
 Let’s talk.
-Schedule a free 30-minute initial consult with me today.
+Find out more here.

 Grace LaConte is a business consultant, writer, workplace equity strategist, and the founder of LaConte Consulting.
 Her risk management tools are used around the globe, and she has successfully reversed toxic work environments for clients in the healthcare and non-profit fields.
 Grace specializes in lactation law compliance & policy development, reducing staff turnover after maternity leave, and creating a participatory work culture.

 Find more at laconteconsulting.com, or connect with her on Instagram and Twitter @lacontestrategy.